shivenspatel/SP-COVID19/README.md

 usgenerator.py - generates all graphs for national data.

+execute.py - used on AWS server as a single file to run all necessary commands to update data daily with cron

 County level data is from the <i>New York Times</i> GitHub database (https://github.com/nytimes/covid-19-data).

 Mobility Data is from Google and Apple.